 - Check to see if your Gateway is connected under the Manage Global Gateway Access section.
-You’ll see a green Connected icon to notify you that traffic is able to successfully flow through the HackerOne VPN instances.
-If traffic through the VPN is disrupted, you’ll see a grey Disconnected icon.
+You’ll see a green Connected icon to notify you that traffic is able to successfully flow through the HackerOne Gateway (VPN) instances.
+If traffic through the Gateway is disrupted, you’ll see a grey Disconnected icon.

 (Optional) Click Disconnect Gateway if you want to close your gateway to finders.
 Keep in mind that disconnecting your gateway will prevent finders from finding vulnerabilities on your Gateway-protected targets until you reconnect the gateway.